jporeilly/Foundry--Deployment/03--Foundry/foundry.md

 ``run the playbook - install_foundry.yml:``
 ```
 cd /etc/ansible/playbooks
-ansible-playbook -i hosts-skytap.yml --extra-vars="@extra-vars.yml" -b -v install_foundry.yml
+ansible-playbook -i hosts-skytap.yml --extra-vars="@extra-vars.yml" -b -v deploy-foundry.yml
 ```
-Note: It will take about 10mins to unachive the Founadry Platform package.
+Note: It will take about 10mins to unachive the Foundry Platform package.

 you should have some logs appearing.
 ``tail install-cluster-services.log: (new terminal)``